fsprojects/FSharp.Data.TypeProviders/README.md

 # Docs

-The doc build is no longer working
+The doc build is no longer fully working because `fsdocs` processes scripts as .NET Core, yet the scripts must execute using .NET Framework.

 ## Maintainer(s)